Tell Me I’m Sorry

 Wuthering Heights by Emily Brontë

-Hannah Gasby: Nanette (2018) dir.
+Hannah Gadsby: Nanette (2018) dir.
 Madeleine Perry and John Olb

 “Introduction to Les Liaisons Dangereuses” by Alfred Mac Adam (Barnes & Noble Classics edition)